x-team/xp-ui/src/components/ui/SelectBox.md

   },
   {
     id: 5,
-    value: "editing",
+    value: "editing (no changes yet)",
-    editing: "editing this"
+    editing: "editing (no changes yet)"
   },
   {
     id: 6,
+    value: "editing",
+    editing: "editing (this is changed but not yet saved)" },
+  {
+    id: 7,
     value: "saving",
     editing: "saving this",
     saving: true